nashtech-garage/nt-sketchbook/.github/pull-request-template.md

 ## ✅ Checks

--   [ ] My pull request adheres to the code style of this project
+-   [ ] The code is linted with ESLint
--   [ ] My code requires changes to the documentation
+-   [ ] The code is formatted with Prettier
--   [ ] I have updated the documentation as required
 -   [ ] All the tests have passed
 -   [ ] The dependencies in `package.json` are correct and necessary (no unused or missing package)
+-   [ ] Documentation has been added or updated

 ## ℹ Additional Information